pilot/laravel5-contact/readme.md

-## Manual how to build simple contact form on top of Laravel 5 PHP Framework
+## How to build simple contact form on top of Laravel 5 PHP Framework

 **Include**